pawtools/nopaw/README.md

 done

 # this measures execution times for all guys under parent folder
-# and creates plot with all data together
+# and creates plot with all data together with name "filename-weak-scaling.png"
 runpaw -v analyze sessions -p sessions/filename
 ```